MariedelD/SPOTIFY_EDA_2ECEA_DOMINGO-/README.md

 print("Average Streams by Key and Mode:\n", streams_same_key, "\n")
 ```

-Table 7.0 The Distribution of Tracks by Key and Mode
+### Table 7.0 The Distribution of Tracks by Key and Mode

-### Average Streams by Key and Mode:

 | Key  | Mode  | Number of Track     |
 |------|-------|------------------|